 • Permanent protection comes from a dense knit or weave structure that physically blocks UV rays.
 This protection lasts for the entire life of the garment.

-• Things like fiber type, color, and fabric density all add to a fabric's natural UPF rating.
+• Fiber composition and pigment density also affect a fabric's natural UPF rating.

 • For high-performance and long-lasting clothes, choosing fabrics with built-in structural protection is the better technical choice.